FadyMattar/NS3_Simulation_Study/README.md

-A project I did in University under the supervision of Dr.Jose Yallouz.
+A project I did in the Technion under the supervision of Dr.Jose Yallouz.

 # Project Goal
 Comparing congestion control protocols in Data Centers.<br>